lesves/lesves.github.io/content/_index.md

 Hi, my name is Lukáš and this is my website.
 You can also call me Lukas or some other pronunciation :)

 ## What do I study?
 I study **computer science** because it is a lifelong passion of mine.
-I am working on my Bachelor's degree at the **Faculty of Mathematics and Physics at Charles University** in Prague.
-I also went for a one semester exchange program (Erasmus) at the **Technical University of Munich**.
+I am working on my Master's degree in **Discrete Models and Algorithms** at the **Faculty of Mathematics and Physics at Charles University** in Prague.
+During my Bachelor's degree, I also went for a one semester exchange program (Erasmus) at the **Technical University of Munich**.

 I enjoy the theoretical parts of computer science the most.
 My favorite topics lie in the intersection of computer science, mathematics and physics.
 More specifically, I am interested in scientific computing, machine learning, numerical mathematics, algorithms and optimization.